Email is one of the only forms of direct communication a hotel has with its guests.

 1. Welcome Emails

 A welcome email is polite, but a welcome campaign is creative.
 Don’t be afraid to take a traditional welcome email to the next level.
 Be aggressive and beat out the competition by following up.
 Thank the consumer for subscribing and provide a clear path to navigate different areas of your website they may want to browse.
 Follow through with a special offer to those who haven’t booked.

 The Belmond’s welcome email not only includes a “Thanks for signing up!” and a quick look at what’s in store for new subscribers.
 It also includes a directory of their website with links to some of their most popular content so the consumer’s only option isn’t the back button.

 2. Event Reminders

 Selling event/attraction tickets AND room nights?
 Double whammy.
 Set up an email campaign that not only gets guests excited about what you’re promoting but highlights hotel amenities they can enjoy during their stay.

 The Betsy Hotel gets the word out about a featured event taking place at their hotel, as well as the option to RSVP so the hotel can track how successful the email send performs.

 Arrival emails are a good way to showcase what the property has to offer and notify guests of on-site specials.
 You could build incremental revenue by featuring deals at your on-site restaurant or cafe, or any other revenue-producing services.

 Departure emails provide a good opportunity to collect data via post-stay surveys and ask for reviews while the customer’s experience is still top of mind.

-You can even amplify your triggered real-time customer communication with push messages from the Fuel Mobile App for hotels which won’t even require your guests to check their email inbox.
+You can even amplify your triggered real-time customer communication with push messages from the Fuel’s white label app for hotels which won’t even require your guests to check their email inbox.